JayJay707/holbertonschool-zero_day/0x03-git/README.md

-This project is about learning how to use Git.
+This is a project about learning how to use Git.